jlucki/docker-php-dev-env/README.md

 11. Refresh the page in your browser
 12. Accept _Incoming Connection From Xdebug_

+See https://xdebug.org/docs/remote for how to enable xdebug sessions.

 ## Additional Notes

 For database connections, use `mysql` as the hostname.
 If you would like a different hostname, change the service name in the `docker-compose.yml` file.